 Thank you to WHIZZ POP BANG! for sending us ‘The Dinosaur Issue’ of the magazine.
 This issue includes a special report on why dinosaurs became extinct as well as other articles about dinosaurs and an interview with dinosaur hunter, Dr. Steve Brusatte.
 It’s not all about dinosaurs though, there’s an article about the planet Mercury as well as information and explanations about fire, how levers work, a profile of Leonardo da Vinci and the latest science news.

-Linked to the UK National Curriculum WHIZZ POP BANG! is printed on sturdy ethically sourced paper and contains 32 pages.
+Linked to the UK National Curriculum the WHIZZ POP BANG! magazine is printed on sturdy ethically sourced paper and contains 32 pages.
 A contents page at the beginning helps the reader to find what they are looking for and gives a one sentence description about each page.
 Information is given in bite size chunks and interspersed with clear, colour photographs and quirky illustrations (and there are no adverts!).

 There are some great activities and challenges interspersed through the magazine.
 We had fun looking for the science equipment that was hidden on each page and my daughter enjoyed solving the riddles (she’s also been asking all her friends if they can solve them too!).
 There’s a letter page where children can ‘Ask Y’ (a robot) their science questions and also send in photos of their own science experiments.
 The top ten page of this issue has some really amazing animal facts and there’s a word search and a quiz to complete.